Jacob Panken: Career

 In 1901 Panken left accountancy to go to work as an organizer for the International Ladies' Garment Workers' Union.
 Returning to the industry in which he first worked as a child, Panken was an organizer of the Purse and Bag Workers' Union in 1903.
 He graduated from New York University Law School in 1905 and became a practicing attorney in the city.

 Panken attended the 1912 National Convention of the Socialist Party of America (SPA), to which he delivered the report of the "Jewish Socialist Agitation Bureau," forerunner of the Jewish Socialist Federation.
-An outspoken opponent of World War I, Panken was a member of the People's Council for Democracy and Peace in 1917.
+An outspoken opponent of American entry into World War I, Panken was a member of the People's Council for Democracy and Peace in 1917.

 Panken was a public advocate of civil rights for black Americans, sitting on the advisory board of an organization established in 1919 by Chandler Owen and A. Philip Randolph, the National Association for the Promotion of Labor Unionism Among Negroes, the motto of which was "black and white workers unite."

 "Comrade Chairman!"
 Cartoon by Art Young depicting the New York Old Guard at the 1919 Emergency National Convention of the SPA.

 Left to right: Louis Waldman, Algernon Lee, Abraham Shiplacoff, Jacob Panken, August Claessens, Abraham Beckerman, Charles Solomon, and Alexander Braunstein.

 Panken was a leading figure in the bitter 1919 Emergency National Convention of the SPA, chairing the all-important Credentials Committee which acted as a filter to insure the victory of the "Regular" faction headed by Executive Secretary Adolph Germer, New York state party leader Julius Gerber, and National Executive Committee member James Oneal.
 He was also a delegate to subsequent SPA conventions held in 1920, 1924, and 1932.